Portfolio-Solver-Platform/user/README.md

 Service that handles user credentials, sessions and permissions.

+API documentation can be found on the `/docs` route.

 ## Usage

 Use `skaffold run -p prod` for production settings or `skaffold dev` for development settings.